Handling Decimal Notations¶

 1,234,567.89.
 However, this same number, depending on the country, might be more commonly written as:

 - And many other ways

-Since DSS needs to help a lot of different systems talk together, and those systems do not have the same opinions, DSS only treats “computer-notation” numbers as decimals, out of the box.
+Since Dataiku DSS needs to assist different systems in talking to each other, and those systems may not have the same opinions, DSS only treats “computer-notation” numbers as decimals, out of the box.

 Thus, both for the